Quart-Addons/quart-extension/README.md

 **Make sure you read the edits required under the Poetry section to see what you need to change in your *pyproject.toml* file for your quart extension package folder.**

 ### Poetry - pyproject.toml
 There is already a pyproject.toml file created as part of this repository template.
 All you need to do is add your dependencies for your extension.
 Also, make sure you add your required development dependencies as well.
-Currently, only pytest and pytest-asyncio is include.

 You will also need to change/edit the following in *pyproject.toml* file: